-Analogically it can be suggested that the historical school of writing - by the very nature of their discourse, and not due to any other motives - have produced transcendent critiques that have failed to grasp the function of culture and therefore failed to plumb the complexity of their object.
+Analogically it can be suggested that the historical school of writing - by the very nature of their discourse, and not due to any other motives - have produced trancendent critiques that have failed to plumb the complexity of their object.
 While for the political tradition, the ideology of The State and Revolution is the very warp and weft of their own culture, for the historical analysts the discrepancy between author, text, and history is so obvious as to deprive the text of meaning, rather than grant them a true appropriation of the object.
-It should be said that this is not because of any affinity to a 'barbarism' in their values; but their very distance from being enmeshed in the ideology of Leninism makes it impossible for them to feel its pulse in the lifeless text they This has no immediate relationship to an author's are examining. ideological positions; but it is interesting that the more ideologically distant from Leninism that an author is, the more generous his comments on the text tend to be.
-It will be seen that it is the marxists Carr, Hill, and Bahro who see motivations and interests where the non- or anti-marxists like Ulam and Conquest see innocent emotions.
+It should be said that this is not because of any affinity to a 'barbarism' in their values; but their very distance from being enmeshed in the ideology of Leninism makes it impossible for them to feel its pulse in the lifeless text they are examining.
+This has no immediate relationship to an author's ideological positions; but it is interesting that the more ideologically distant from Leninism that an author is, the more generous his comments on the text tend to be.
+It will be seen that it is the marxists Carr, Hill, and Bahro who see motivations and interests where the non - op anti-marxists like Ulam and Conquest see innocent emotions.